Find a spider by...

 This spider is rarely seen although its webs are extremely common and, when found at all, are usually present in large numbers.

-The web typically has the shape of a very shallow funnel, the centre of which leads down into a shallow burrow.
+The web typically has the shape of a very shallow funnel, the centre of which leads down into an equally shallow burrow.
 Burrows are built in areas

 of lawn, leaf litter, or bare ground that is relatively soft